Foxandxss/angular-tips/source/_posts/2013-08-06-watch-how-the-apply-runs-a-digest.markdown

 ***

 Uhm?
 It doesn't work.
 Why?
 Because the `$watch` by default compares the reference of the objects.
-In the example 1 and 2, every time we modify `$scope.name` it will create a new primitive, so the `$watch` will fire because the reference of the object is new and that is our change.
+In example 1 and 2, every time we modify `$scope.name` it will create a new primitive, so the `$watch` will fire because the reference of the object is new and that is our change.
 In this new case, since we are watching `$scope.user` and then we are changing `$scope.user.name`, the reference of `$scope.user` is never changing because we are creating a new `$scope.user.name` every time we change the input, but the `$scope.user` will be always the same.

 That is obviously not the desired case in this example.